Large fluctuations and transport properties of the L\'evy-Lorentz gas: Preliminaries to the proofs of the main theorems

-Based on the exact results of proposition \ref{Udist}, the following lemma provides an estimate of the probability that at least one among the $U_{n,r}$'s exceeds a given threshold. \begin{lemma} For every integer $n\ge 1$ and real number $L>0$
+Based on the exact results of Proposition \ref{Udist}, the next lemma provides an estimate of the probability that at least one among the $U_{n,r}$'s with different $r$ exceeds a given threshold.
+It is proved in Appendix \ref{proof:boundU}. \begin{lemma} For every integer $n\ge 1$ and real number $L>0$

 \end{lemma}